david-millett/minecreeper/README.md

 As this was my first major project, I learned a lot.

-I had a strong plan going in to the project, but now I understand very well why this step is important to allow for plain sailing during the process - I am very convinced of how essential this step is for future projects.
+* 📝 **Plan, plan, plan** - I had a strong plan going in to the project, but now I understand very well why this step is important to allow for plain sailing during the process - I am very convinced of how essential this step is for future projects.

-I encountered recursion for the first time in this project - and ended up implementing it twice.
+* ⚡️ **Recursion and new ideas** - I encountered recursion for the first time in this project, and ended up implementing it twice.
 I feel like I understand this complex idea much better now.

-Because my board was an array of objects, I learned a lot about these in and became much more confident in using them and accessing information from them.
+* [{}] **Arrays of objects** - Because my board was an array of objects, I learned a lot about these in and became much more confident in using them and accessing information from them.
 I needed to reference specific elements within specific objects in the array many times, which made doing so feel more natural as time went on.

-I have also realised importance and extent required to fully reset variables before reinitialising an app.
+* 🔁 **Resetting variables** - I have also realised importance and extent required to fully reset variables before reinitialising an app.

-Finally, going in to this project was like stepping in to the unknown.
+* 🤩 **Confidence boost!** - Finally, going in to this project was like stepping in to the unknown.
 Before I got started, I had some anxiety about my ability to complete it.
 Working on it to completion has boosted my confidence greatly - and made me realise that with a little research, problem solving, and an end goal in mind, it is possible to take on complex coding tasks succesfully.

 ## Bugs

-The game performs as intended in Chrome, but some sound and visual effects may not display properly in other browsers.
+The game performs as intended in Chrome, but some audio and visual effects may not display properly in other browsers.

 ## Future improvements

-As mentioned above, I really wanted to instil a sense of urgency in players while playing the game.
-A key feature I would like to implement is a timer and score board, which will add to this feeling as players try beat their scores.
+* ⏳ **Timer and scoreboard**  - As mentioned above, I really wanted to instil a sense of urgency in players while playing the game.
+Adding these will add to this feeling as players try beat their scores.

-Mobile functionality is another aspect I would like to include - there is no right click on mobile, so this could be substitued with a long press.
+* 📱 **Mobile functionality** - there is no right click on mobile, so this could be substitued with a long press.
 Ensuring that the board scales well to a mobile screen may also required some work.

-Minesweeper on higher difficulties has a tendency sometimes to create scenarios where it is impossible for a player to deduce which of two squares features a skeleton/losing square.
+* 😡 **Avoid cheap losses** - Minesweeper on higher difficulties has a tendency sometimes to create scenarios where it is impossible for a player to deduce which of two squares features a skeleton/losing square.
 This forces them to guess - and potentially lose.
 This feels cheap and disatisfying.
 To combat this, I thought about giving players a one-time 'special power' to highlight two squares before revealing them.

-To build on the game's story, there could be sequential levels of difficulty building up to an overall conclusion.
+* 📈 **Progressive levels** - To build on the game's story, there could be sequential levels of difficulty building up to an overall conclusion.

-There are many other ideas I had for the game - for example, generating messages of encouragement as the player reveals more squares, revealing skeletons one-by-one upon a loss, and more!
+* 💡 **Other ideas** - There are many other ideas I had for the game.
+For example, generating messages of encouragement as the player reveals more squares, revealing skeletons one-by-one upon a loss, and more!